google/WebFundamentals/src/content/en/tools/workbox/guides/migrations/migrate-from-sw.md

 ### Renamed options

-The `dynamicUrlToDependencies` config parameter has been renamed `templatedUrls`.
+The `dynamicUrlToDependencies` config parameter has been renamed `templatedURLs`.

 The `staticFileGlobs` config parameter has been renamed `globPatterns`.